-Included in discontinued operations for the first quarter of 2004 and 2003 are the results of the operations of mills that have been or are to be divested under our divesture plan.
-For the first quarter of 2004, these operations include three lumber mills and an interior hardboard operation.
-For the first quarter of 2003, these operations included our lumber and industrial panels mills, interior hardboard operations and a distribution facility.
+Included in discontinued operations for the first six months of 2004 and 2003 are the results of the operations of mills that have been or are to be divested under our divesture plan.
+For the first six months of 2004, these operations include three lumber mills and an interior hardboard operation.
+For the first six months of 2003, these operations included our lumber and industrial panels mills, interior hardboard operations and a distribution facility.